Outbreak of the First Intifada: Coalescing of the unrest into a popular uprising and new Israeli measures

-In the following days, prompted by growing concerns over the effects the increasing being shot and killed by Israeli forces was having on Israel's reputation, the Israeli cabinet adopted a new policy to suppress the unrest: what Minister of Defence Yitzhak Rabin described as "force, might, and beatings."
+In the following days, prompted by growing concerns over the effects that the increasing number of Palestinians being shot and killed by Israeli forces was having on Israel's reputation, the Israeli cabinet adopted a new policy to suppress the unrest: what Minister of Defence Yitzhak Rabin described as "force, might, and beatings."
 The policy ordered Israeli troops to refrain from the use of live ammunition to disperse protests, with the aim of minimising the number of deaths, and instead to beat detained protestors, with the aim of preventing them from participating in further protests and deterring other Palestinians from joining protests.
 The Jerusalem Post quoted a senior Israeli military official as saying that the policy was aimed towards "striking fear of the army" into Palestinian protestors, and another told Haaretz that the policy's aim was to make Palestinians "scared of the army, and so that one day we could get most of the units out of the territory, when people will remember and know for the future."

 By 6 January 1988, at least 1900 Palestinians had been arrested by Israeli forces since the beginning of the unrest.

 On 8 January 1988, the Unified National Leadership of the Uprising (UNLU) announced its formation via the release of its first communiqué.
-The UNLU was led by local sections of four secular and left-wing PLO factions (the Palestinian Communist Party, the DFLP, the PFLP, and Fatah) and based on the actions of decentralised popular committees drawn from leaders of local grassroots organisations (like trade unions, student unions, and women's committees).
-These committees had begun to form in mid-December 1987, distributing leaflets and organising actions such as strikes, petitions, sit-ins, and demonstrations in their local areas.
-Operating clandestinely and largely independently from the PLO leadership in exile in Tunisia, the UNLU quickly achieved widespread legitimacy among Palestinians and was able to effectively direct the activities of the Intifada during the first two years of the uprising.
-It primarily advanced a strategy based on dual power and civil disobedience, banning Palestinians from using firearms, encouraging strike action, refusal to pay taxes to of work for the Israeli Civil Administration, boycotts of Israeli goods, and withdrawal of Palestinian labour from Israeli businesses, as well as the creation of cooperatives, volunteer medical committees, and underground classrooms.
+The UNLU was led by a decentralised leadership drawn from local sections of four secular and left-wing PLO factions (the Palestinian Communist Party, the DFLP, the PFLP, and Fatah) and based itself on the actions of the popular committees that had emerged since the start of the unrest.
+Operating clandestinely and largely independently from the PLO leadership in exile in Tunisia (although still pledging allegiance to the PLO), the UNLU quickly achieved widespread legitimacy among Palestinians and was able to effectively coordinate the activities of the Intifada during the first two years of the uprising.
+It primarily advanced a less violent strategy than the PLO's guerilla warfare, endorsing stone-throwing and Molotov cocktails inside the occupied territories but banning Palestinians from using firearms, and emphasised dual power and civil disobedience, encouraging strike action, refusal to pay taxes to of work for the Israeli Civil Administration, boycotts of Israeli goods, and withdrawal of Palestinian labour from Israeli businesses, as well as the creation of cooperatives, volunteer medical committees, and underground classrooms.
+The UNLU's second leaflet, released days after the first, would contain a list of political demands, including an end to the Israeli Iron Fist policy, for Sharon to be evicted from his recently purchased flat in the Old City of Jerusalem, the withdrawal of Israeli forces from Palestinian cities, the dissolution of municipal councils appointed by the Israeli Civil Administration to replace the elected councils, and closure of several prisons with a notorious reputation among Palestinians.